digiltd/oh-rtd-test/TCP-Binding.md

 `tcp:buffersize=1024` - Maximum buffer size whilst reading incoming data

-`tcp:preamble=''` - Pre-amble that will be put in front of data being sent
+`tcp:preamble=` - Pre-amble that will be put in front of data being sent

-`tcp:postamble='\r\n'` - Post-amble that will be appended to data being sent
+`tcp:postamble=\r\n` - Post-amble that will be appended to data being sent

 `tcp:blocking=false` - Perform all write/read (send/receive) operations in a blocking mode, e.g. the binding will wait for a reply from the remote end after data has been sent